anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 2. Select **Add token**.
 3. Choose how you want to enroll the devices associated with your new server token.
 This option can't be changed once the token is created.
 If you want to change how devices enroll later, you'll need to create a new server token.
     * To configure this token for Shared iPad, choose **Users will log in to devices with their Managed Apple IDs**.
 All devices assigned to this token will be set up so that users must sign in to them with a Managed Apple ID.

-        > [!NOTE]
-        > If you set up a device with Shared iPad, you'll get all of features that come with Shared iPad, except for the Classroom and Schoolwork apps.
-These apps aren't supported by Intune for Education.
-All other Shared iPad features will be available to you after you set up the token.

     * If your school isn't using Managed Apple IDs, choose **Anyone can unlock these devices...** Devices can still be shared by students but they'll be accessed directly, without the need to sign in.
 They might require a device passcode if you set one.

 4. Select **Set up enrollment program token**.
-5. Follow the onscreen instructions.
+5. Follow the onscreen instructions:
     1. Choose a device name prefix.
     2. Select **Download** to save the Intune public key so that you can upload it later.
     3. Sign in to Apple School Manager to create and download a token.
 Use your school's Apple ID to sign in, not your personal one.
 If you don't have the MDM server information to complete this step, contact your school's Intune administrator.
     4. Stay in Apple School Manager and go to **Device Assignments**.
 Enter the serial number for each device, the order number for your entire device purchase, or a list of your devices in a CSV file.
 From the drop-down menu, select **Assign to Server**.
 Then choose the MDM server you just created.
-    5. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
+    5. Return to Intune for Education and enter the Apple ID you used to sign in to Apple School Manager.
     6. Upload the enrollment program token.
-8. Select **Save** to add the token to Intune.
+6. Select **Save** to add the token to Intune.

 Enrollment program tokens expire every 365 days.
 The token is needed to view and manage your devices in the Intune for Education portal.
 You'll need to [renew it yearly](renew-ios-certificate-token.md).